-Three years required (four years recommended) Three years required including first year Algebra, Geometry, and Algebra II.
-Mathematics courses taken in seventh and eighth grade may be used to fulfill part of this requirement if high school accepts as equivalent to its own courses.
+Three years required (four years recommended) including first year Algebra, Geometry, and Algebra II.
+Mathematics courses taken in seventh and eighth grade may be used to fulfill part ofthis requirement if the high school accepts as equivalent to its own courses.

-- D. Laboratory Science - Two years required (three years recommended) Approved courses: Biology, Chemistry, Physics. - E. Language Other Than English Two years required (three years recommended) Two years of the same language other than English. - F. Visual and Performing Arts One year required One year of Art, Music, Dance, or Drama (must see approved list). - G. College Preparatory Elective One year required In addition to the requirements above, one yearlong course is required from any area on the approved "a-g" course list.
+- D. Laboratory Science - Two years required (three years recommended) including Biology, Chemistry, and Physics. - E. Language Other Than English Two years required (three years recommended) of the samelanguage other than English. - F. Visual and Performing Arts One year required of Art, Music, Dance, or Drama (must seeapproved list). - G. College Preparatory Elective In addition to the requirements above, one yearlongcourse is required from any area on the approved "A-G" course list.